 Joseph's People Central Delco is a program of Media Presbyterian Church that provides information, guidance and emotional support to job seekers and those who want to change careers, without regard to religious affiliation.

-For the past 20 years, Media Presbyterian Church has conducted an All-Church Summer Mission Trip to rural areas in North Carolina and West Virginia.
+For over 20 years, Media Presbyterian Church has conducted an All-Church Summer Mission Trip to rural areas in North Carolina and West Virginia.
 Partnering with Habitat for Humanity chapters and other local mission organizations, church members and friends participate in new home construction and rehabilitation projects for economically disadvantaged people in these communities.
 Because of our example, these trips have encouraged increased donations and activity at the local level, as well as mission trips by former MPC staff members and their churches.
 At the conclusion of each work day, everyone gathers for dinner and a time of fellowship and fun.

 An evolving mission of the Presbytery of Philadelphia, Chester Eastside Ministries (CEM) shines a light in the heart of the City of Chester, PA.
 It provides food and clothing as well as after-school activities, a library and computer lab and programs for GED and other adult education.
 Media Presbyterian Church looks forward to renewing our long-time partnership with CEM.